Maria Eugenia Flores

 Mey Lang Hung

-Mey is a Fellow of the sixth class of the Central America Leadership Program and a member of the Aspen Global Leadership Network.
+Michelle is fellow of the VIII class of the Central America Leadership Initiative (CALI) and a member of the Aspen Global Leadership Network.
+She lives in Panama with her husband Cesar and their daughter Paloma.

 Miguel Ángel Siman